 Visit the Most Beautiful Café In The World for Brunch

 For a truly decadent dining experience, look no further than the New York cafe in Budapest.
-Originally opened in 1894 and given the title of the “Most Beautiful Café In The World” in 2011 and you can see why – chandeliers and marble everywhere it’s a must visit to take photographs and try their incredible food.
+Originally opened in 1894, it was given the title of the “Most Beautiful Café In The World” in 2011.
+You can see why – chandeliers and marble everywhere.
+It’s a must visit to take photographs and try their incredible food.

 Take in the sights by the Danube River

 Budapest is full of breathtaking architecture all equally impressive during the day or by night.
 On the “Pest” side of the river, you have the Hungarian parliament building – built in 1885, it is a permanent seat of the National Assembly and sits bathed in atmospheric lights in the evening.

 Take a walk along the Chain Bridge and you will arrive in Buda.
 The 375-meter-long suspension chain bridge was the first bridge to permanently connect Buda and Pest and was completed in 1849.
 This also looks spectacular at night, when fully illuminated.

 As you leave the chain bridge, you will come across another building that dominates the Buda skyline, Buda Castle.
 The castle, also known to some as the Royal Palace, is home to the Hungarian National Gallery, the Budapest History Museum and the National Library.